 Where the RazorBack Fits in a Contractor or Municipal Fleet

 The RazorBack Full Kit is best viewed as a gap-filler in a winter fleet, not a replacement for every piece of equipment.
-It sits between traditional truck plows and dedicated sidewalk or compact machines, giving crews more flexibility without adding another carrier to maintain.
+It sits between traditional truck plows or compact and midsized machines, giving crews more flexibility to utilize the current fleet and get from site to site quickly without slow travel times and time spent loading equipment on a trailer.

-For contractors, the RazorBack allows a pickup truck to take on work that would normally require a separate sidewalk machine or skid steer.
-Sidewalks, crossings, loading areas, and tight-access zones can be handled on the same route as parking lots and drive lanes, reducing the need to dispatch multiple units to a single site.
+For contractors, the RazorBack allows a pickup truck to take on work that would normally require an skid steer or compact loader.
+Parking lots, crossings, loading areas, and tight-access zones can be handled on the same route as parking lots and drive lanes, reducing the need to dispatch multiple units to a single site.

 For municipalities, it fits well into fleets that already rely heavily on pickup trucks for winter maintenance.
-Trucks equipped with the RazorBack can support sidewalk routes, multi-use paths, and transition areas while still remaining road-capable for broader clearing tasks.
-This can ease pressure on specialized sidewalk units during heavy events or staffing shortages.
+Trucks equipped with the RazorBack can support ,big or small sites and transition areas while still remaining road-capable for broader clearing tasks.
+This can ease pressure during heavy events or staffing shortages.

 In both cases, the value comes from flexibility and utilization.
 Instead of equipment sitting idle between tasks, the same truck can be redeployed across different types of work as conditions change throughout a storm.